VideojogosLusofona/color-shape-links-ai-competition/README.md

 `git submodule update --init --recursive`

 The [implementation guide][APIDocs] contains the required documentation for developing an AI agent for ColorShapeLinks.
+Th

 ## The competition